 Sharon Lynas, Contract Performance Manager

 Sharon manages the day-to-day operations of several contracts and leads on performance and quality within her teams.
 Sharon has worked in the Employment and Skills sector for the last 15 years, working with some of the sector’s leading providers.
 Prior to this, Sharon had a successful career in recruitment spanning over 10 years working in the construction and banking sectors.
 Sharon is passionate about improving social mobility and ensuring that every person is given the opportunity to succeed regardless of background.
-In her spare time Sharon like to travel, cook, and spend time with her family and is a current member of the Association of Coaching
+In her spare time Sharon like to travel, cook, spend time with her family and is a current member of the Association of Coaching.

 Kasia Westwood, Contract Performance Manager